Start9Labs/documentation/site/source/support/faq/faq-services.rst

 Can it be used as a firewall?
 -----------------------------
 Potentially.
-The PiHole service is on the roadmap.
+The PiHole service is on our wishlist.

 Will there be a VPN?
 --------------------
 We are looking into adding Wireguard as a service for VPN access when you are not home.
-A client-to-client Embassy VPN may also be possible.
+A client-to-client Embassy VPN may also be possible in the future.

 Will there be an email server?
 ------------------------------